 BIO

-In addition to his academic work, Lukáš spent several years developing artistic and curatorial projects at institutions such as Display Prague or BAK, basis voor actuele kunst, Utrecht.
-His interdisciplinary work has been presented internationally at CERN Arts, KW Berlin, Tallinn Kunsthall, Sonic Acts, Transmediale, Venice Biennale, Goldsmiths, Cambridge University, Vienna Biennale, and many others.
+Besides his academic work, Lukáš develops transdisciplinary projects that have been presented at CERN Arts, KW Berlin, Tallinn Kunsthall, Sonic Acts, Transmediale, Venice Biennale, Goldsmiths, Cambridge University, Vienna Biennale, UPenn, Peking University, Design Academy Eindhoven, Waag Futurelab, Display Prague, Die Angewandte, and many others.

 CONTACT